 You see, as a designer/creative people often assume that you are a naturally crafty person.
 While I think that this is sometimes true, I struggle when it comes to things like pipe cleaners, pinecones, and the avalanche of deceptively easy Pinterest crafts that seem to flood my news feeds.
 I have plenty of experience in technical things like packaging and book arts, but cutesy crafts have always seemed to escape my abilities.

-Yet each holiday season I always begin CRAFTY_BLOG_with visions of grandeur and then fizzle into a puddle of stress and disappointment when the 25 crafts I have planned on making for party/hostess/christmas gifts result in a 10 percent completion rate coupled with a small fortune lost on supplies and wasted ingredients.
+Yet each holiday season I always begin with visions of grandeur and then fizzle into a puddle of stress and disappointment when the 25 crafts I have planned on making for party/hostess/christmas gifts result in a 10 percent completion rate coupled with a small fortune lost on supplies and wasted ingredients.
 Past personal fails have included candles in a teacup, homemade meringues, and three back to back all nighters because I thought I could knit everyone in my family a washcloth in time for Christmas to go with their homemade soap.
 I still have the eight boxes of glitter pencils I bought five years ago that I planned on making personalized toppers for – what is wrong with me?
 I decided this year to put a stop to this insanity.

 With that said, I wanted to share with you my 7 Tips and Tricks for a Stress Free Holiday Crafting Season: